 Grow Your Network

 Although close colleagues may be advocates for you, your personal support base should extend well beyond your immediate team.
-To grow your network further, be strategic.
-Write down your networking objectives and think about how best to reach the people you want to build relationships with.
+To grow your network further, be strategic: write down your networking objectives and think about how best to reach the people you want to build relationships with.
 Build connections outside your organization, too – and find ways to link up your connections with each other.

 Find a Mentor